keldaanCommunity/pokemonAutoChess/changelog/patch-3.8.md

 # Misc

 - New evolution mechanic for Poliwhirl/Clamperl.
 Evolution will depends if the pokemon is placed in the frontlane or not.
+- New evolution mechanic for Shaymin.
+Give it a Gracidea flower to evolve into Shaymin Sky.